CYMODUS/CYMODUS.github.io/README.md

 **CYMODUS** — Consultancy Services

-This repository hosts the source code and content for [CYMODUS.com](https://cymodus.com), the official website of CYMODUS, a project management and cybersecurity consultancy group.
+This repository hosts the source code and content for [CYMODUS.com](https://cymodus.com), the official website of CYMODUS Corp., a project management and cybersecurity consultancy group.

 ## Description